cleberhenriques/ExperienceRecorder/README.md

 After you stop recording two videos will be exported to the camera roll.
 One of them is the app's screen and the other is the user's face.
 Now you can 'merge' them side by side to begin taking insights :-]
 ## Requirements

+You should thinking: "lol, Apple will probably reject any app with this library".
+Yes, probably will.
+But this library is to be used before you release this app to production :-]

 A iOS 8.0+ device.

 This library **doesn't** works with iOS Simulator.
 You will need a device with a working front camera.